anamrood/cis260-guestbook-project/README.md

 Wrote the initial Flask code in app.py to define a route for the homepage and render the index.html template.

-Successfully ran the web server for the first time from the terminal using the py app.py command.
+Successfully ran the web server for the first time from the terminal using the py app.py command.  **(py app.py)**

 Confirmed the application was working by opening http://127.0.0.1:5000 in a web browser and viewing the basic HTML form.